reactjs/react.dev/content/docs/refs-and-the-dom.md

 You should convert the component to a class if you need a ref to it, just like you do when you need lifecycle methods or state.

-You can, however, **use the `ref` attribute inside a functional component** as long as you refer to a DOM element or a class component:
+You can, however, **use the `ref` attribute inside a function component** as long as you refer to a DOM element or a class component:

 ```javascript{2,3,6,13}
 function CustomTextInput(props) {